-Section 33 - Historic environment records
+Section 34 - Historic environment records

-- 211. Section 33 places a duty on each LPA to create and maintain an up-to-date historic environment record ("HER") for its particular area. - 212.
+- 224. Section 34 places a duty on each LPA to create and maintain an up-to-date historic environment record ("HER") for its particular area. - 225.
 For those making decisions about the sustainable management of the historic environment, HERs are critical sources of information.
 That information is an important starting point for management processes, conservation, fieldwork and research, and public engagement and outreach relating to the historic environment.
 It forms the basis for archaeological and other heritage management advice provided to LPAs.
-Without such information, the essential advice that informs, for example, the impact on the historic environment of development proposals, would be brought into question. - 213.
-Subsection (2) sets out the range of information that must be contained in an HER.
+Without such information, the essential advice that informs, for example, the impact on the historic environment of development proposals, would be brought into question. - 226.
+Subsection (2) sets out the range of information that must be provided in an HER.
 Paragraphs (a) to (d) require details of those historic assets that are statutorily protected or registered under the 1979 or 1990 Acts to be included.
-Paragraphs (e), (f) and (g) require the inclusion of details of conflict sites, historic landscapes and world heritage sites. - 214.
+Paragraphs (e), (f) and (g) require the inclusion of details of conflict sites, historic landscapes and world heritage sites. - 227.
 Paragraph (h) requires the inclusion of details of every other area, site or place which the authority considers to be of historic, archaeological or architectural interest.
-These may include details of historic assets that local communities have identified as being of local significance. - 215.
+These may include details of historic assets that local communities have identified as being of local significance. - 228.
 Paragraph (i) requires the incorporation of information about the way in which the historic, archaeological or architectural development of an area has contributed to its present character.
 This information may be obtained from ongoing urban and rural characterisation programmes and processes such as conservation area appraisals.
-These area-based studies add value by explaining how the historic environment contributes to the distinctive local/regional character of an area and how this character can be conserved for the future. - 216.
-Subsections (3) to (8) define the different terms used in section (3) to describe what a historic environment record must contain. - 217.
+These area-based studies add value by explaining how the historic environment contributes to the distinctive local/regional character of an area and how this character can be conserved for the future. - 229.
+Paragraph (k) requires HERs to provide a means of accessing details of every historic place name in an LPA's area that has been included in the list compiled and maintained by the Welsh Ministers under section 33. - 230.
+Subsections (3) to (8) define the different terms used in subsection (2) to describe what a historic environment record must contain. - 231.
 Subsections (9) and (10) enable the Welsh Ministers to amend, by regulations, the categories of information that must be contained in an HER.
 The Welsh Ministers must consult LPAs and any other persons they consider appropriate before making the regulations.

-Section 34 - Publication
+Section 35 - Publication

-218. Section 34 requires an HER is to be a publicly available resource, access to which should be available free of charge.
-An LPA must also furnish professional advice
+232. Section 35 requires an HER to be a publicly available resource, access to which should be available free of charge.
+An LPA must also furnish professional advice and assistance to help users locate and interpret information provided in or accessed by means of an HER.

-- and assistance to help users locate and interpret information contained in an HER. - 219.
-Subsection (3) gives the relevant authorities the power to impose charges in order to recover the costs of providing certain services associated with an HERs, for example, the production of reports based on analysis of HER content.
+233. Subsection (3) gives the relevant authorities the power to impose charges in order to recover the costs of providing certain services associated with HERs, for example, the production of reports based on analysis of HER content.
 No profit will be made from such charges, which will be limited to the costs of providing the service.

-Section 35 - Arrangements for discharge of functions
+Section 36 - Arrangements for discharge of functions